Trap Bar Deadlift

 - Straps are not allowed.

-- Gloves and weight belt are permitted.
+- Any type of gloves and weight belt are permitted.

 Placement in each category is based on the heaviest weight lifted 3 consecutive times in each competitive category.
 Point breakdown is as follows: